Top 5 This Week

 • Schwartz’s Deli: The original Montreal smoked meat on St-Laurent Boulevard since 1928; a cultural institution of the first order; the queue is part of the experience

-• Jean-Talon Market: The finest year-round farmers’ market in Canada; the fruit and vegetable abundance of Quebec’s summer produce is extraordinary; the attached artisan food producers complete the experience
+• Jean-Talon Market: The finest year-round farmers’ market in Canada; the fruit and vegetable abundance of Quebec’s summer produce is something to behold; the attached artisan food producers complete the experience

-• Jazz Festival: Festival International de Jazz de Montréal (late June–early July); the largest jazz festival in the world by attendance; 1,000+ concerts, 500+ outdoors and free
+• Jazz Festival: Festival International de Jazz de Montréal (late June–early July); the largest jazz festival in the world by attendance; more than 350 concerts and some 3,000 musicians, most of them free and outdoors

 Montreal Old Port Quebec Canada Vieux-Port night lights St Lawrence River heritage